Bill 148: Updates regarding the Employment Standards Act, 2000

 - Such other purposes as may be prescribed.

-The provision now requires employees to advise the employer prior to claiming the leave where possible.
+The provision requires employees to advise the employer prior to claiming the leave where possible.
 If requested by the employer, the employee may also be required to provide “evidence reasonable in the circumstances”.
-Finally, the provision provides that any leave taken under the section will be in addition to other leaves that the employee may be entitled to take.
+Further, the provision provides that any leave taken under the section will be in addition to other leaves that the employee may be entitled to take.

 Personal Emergency Leave

-In addition to the new Sexual or Domestic Violence Leave, the amendments will alter Personal Emergency Leave entitlements as follows:
+The amendments will alter Personal Emergency Leave entitlements as follows:

 - Employees must work for their employer for at least 1 week before they are entitled to the 2 new days of paid personal emergency leave.